Viread®Atripla®(as a combination product containing Efavirenz, Emtricitabine, Tenofovir)

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain lab tests to check your body's response to tenofovir.

-Tenofovir is used along with other medications to treat human immunodeficiency virus (HIV) infection.
+Tenofovir is used along with other medications to treat human immunodeficiency virus (HIV) infection in adults and children 2 years of age and older.
+Tenofovir is also used to treat chronic (long term) HBV in adults and children 12 years of age and older.
 Tenofovir is in a class of medications called nucleoside reverse transcriptase inhibitors (NRTIs).
-It works by decreasing the amount of HIV in the blood.
-Although tenofovir does not cure HIV, it may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
-Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of transmitting (spreading) the HIV virus to other people.
+It works by decreasing the amount of HIV and HBV in the blood.
+Although tenofovir will not cure HIV, it may decrease your chance of developing acquired immunodeficiency syndrome (AIDS) and HIV-related illnesses such as serious infections or cancer.
+Taking these medications along with practicing safer sex and making other life-style changes may decrease the risk of transmitting the HIV virus to other people.
+Tenofovir will not cure hepatitis B and may not prevent complications of chronic hepatitis B such as cirrhosis of the liver or liver cancer.
+Tenofovir may not prevent the spread of hepatitis B to other people.

-Tenofovir comes as a tablet to take by mouth.
-It is usually taken once a day with a meal.
+Tenofovir comes as a tablet and as an oral powder to take by mouth.
+The tablet is usually taken with or without food once daily.
+The powder is usually taken with food once daily.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tenofovir exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Continue to take tenofovir even if you feel well.
 Do not stop taking tenofovir without talking to your doctor.